dcarver1/carverd/_drafts/cwrCentroidTalk.md

 1. Set the message
  - define a clear and distinct **take home message**

+As geographers we have the ability to apply our work to a variety of field of research.
+With this freedom comes the added responsibility that our work is within the bounds of our science.

  2. Set the frame of the story
 - decide on one or two Frames from which you will describe your narrative.
 What emotional process are you trying to appeal to.

+- social process through the my own time at the USDA.
+I want to promote the questioning on our own work as scientist.

  3. Story theme
 - The theme describe the progress of the narrative.
-Overcoming the monster is a common one in science because the problem can be set as the monster.
+Overcoming the monster is a common one in science because the problem can be set as the monster.  '

+- Voyage and return: because I'm effectively the main character I want to use my own process as the method of questioning, learning, and finding the right fit.

 4. Building emotional ties
 - events